-Real Chili serves bowls of chili mild, medium, or hot, with spaghetti or beans, or spaghetti AND beans.
-The full and complete arrangement is known as the Marquette Special.
-(The original Real Chili parlor has long been a favorite of Marquette University students.)
-The degree of heat is determined by the amount of meat; i.e. more meat = more heat.
+Degree of heat is determined by amount of meat.
+More meat = more heat.
 The meat is ground fine, brilliantly spiced, and deliciously oily.
 It goes atop layers of noodles and beans; and on top of the meat is piled a large fistful of shredded cheese (melting from the heat).
 You can also get sour cream and raw onions as a garnish.
 Every bowl comes with a side dish of oyster crackers to crumble on top or to eat as a sort of palate-cleanser between bites of chili.

-Granted, heartland chili gets little respect from gastronomes who prefer the southwestern kinds, but even for the Texas-style chili purist, Real Chili is an inspiring and enjoyable adventure in declasse dining.
+Granted, this style of chili gets little respect from gastronomes who prefer the southwestern kinds, but even for the purist, Real Chili is an inspiring and enjoyable adventure in declasse dining.
 Sit at a counter or at one of two communal tables with backless stools and accompany your chili with beer or cherry Coke.
-A fast, friendly staff dole out second helpings at half price of the first, and if you have any doubts about this chili's raison d'etre, consider this house motto: "Preventing Milwaukee's Hangovers since 1931."
+A fast, friendly staff dole out second helpings at half price of the first, and if you have any doubts about this chili’s raison d’etre, consider the house motto: “Preventing Milwaukee’s Hangovers since 1931.”